syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Editing.md

 ### Begin editing

 SfDataGrid allows you to edit the cell programmatically by calling the [SfDataGrid.BeginEdit](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~BeginEdit.html) method.
 Calling this method makes that particular cell enter the edit mode after which you can edit the data manually or programmatically.
-The below code example shows how to edit a cell Programmatically.
+The below code example shows how to edit a cell programmatically.

 {% highlight c# %}
 this.dataGrid.Loaded += dataGrid_Loaded;
 void dataGrid_Loaded(object sender, RoutedEventArgs e) {
-    //Edit the cell at 2nd row,2nd column Programmatically this.dataGrid.BeginEdit(2, 2);
+    //Edit the cell at 2nd row,2nd column programmatically this.dataGrid.BeginEdit(2, 2);
 }
 {% endhighlight %}

 ### End editing

 You can call the [SfDataGrid.EndEdit](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~EndEdit.html) method to programmatically end editing.
 A cell that is currently in edit mode commits the edited value to the underlying collection and exits the edit mode when this method is called.
-The below code example shows how to end the editing Programmatically.
+The below code example shows how to end the editing programmatically.

 {% highlight c# %}
 this.dataGrid.EndEdit();